- By Emily Gurnon

 The latest study was funded by the U.S. National Institutes of Health and the Alzheimer’s Association; the University of California Alzheimer’s Disease Research Center provided assistance.

 The concept of immunizing people against Alzheimer’s — either as a treatment or a preventive measure — is not new, said Dean Hartley, director of science initiatives for the Alzheimer’s Association.

 “There’s a lot going on in immunization,” Hartley said, and while the research published in Scientific Reports represents a new methodology, “it is still behind a lot of the other immunization efforts that are going on.”
 It is more another step along the road than a fundamental breakthrough, he said.

-The Alzheimer’s Association International Conference, which begins July 24 in Toronto, will feature many presentations about current research, including immunization trials involving human subjects, Hartley said.
+The Alzheimer’s Association International Conference, which began July 24 in Toronto, featured many presentations about current research, including immunization trials involving human subjects, Hartley said.

 Critics Weigh In

 While the news of the vaccine by Agadjanyan and Petrovsky’s team certainly sparked hope among many who dread Alzheimer’s disease, some experts had their doubts.
-Only 0.4 per cent of the almost 250 potential treatments for dementia tested between 2002 and 2012 have been successful, the Independent reported this week.
+Only 0.4 per cent of the almost 250 potential treatments for dementia tested between 2002 and 2012 have been successful, the Independent reported in July.

 Neuroscience Professor Christian Holscher of Lancaster University in England told the newspaper that he believes the idea of vaccinating against amyloids and taus should be abandoned altogether.